-5.2 The managing director or chief executive or equivalent of the company concerned is requested to provide a complete response to the matters of complaint.
+5.7 The case preparation manager will contact the managing director or chief executive or equivalent of the company which is alleged to have breached the Code and will request that they provide a complete response to the matters of complaint.

-To assist companies in ensuring that a complete response is submitted the case preparation manager may suggest relevant supporting material to be supplied.
+To assist companies in ensuring that a complete response is submitted, the case preparation manager may suggest relevant supporting material to be supplied.
 It is nonetheless the responsibility of the respondent to ensure that a full response is submitted.
-If the complainant is not a pharmaceutical company, the case preparation manager may suggest the clauses of the Code to be addressed.